jarrowsmith123/PyPatcherGBA/README.md

 # PyPatcherGBA

-A simple command-line tool and Python library to apply IPS, UPS, and BPS ROM patches.
+A simple command-line tool and Python library to apply IPS, UPS, and BPS ROM patches, primarily for use with .gba ROMs.

 ## Installation